 - Several dragonflies in the genus Agriocnemis have a wingspan of just 17-18 mm.
 (7/10 inch).

 - It is estimated that the top speed for a dragonfly is between 36 and 54 km/h (22 to 34 m.p.h.).
 The maximum speed varies a lot between different species, with bigger dragonflies generally flying faster than smaller ones.
 Read more about dragonfly flight >

 - How fast do they beat their wings?

 - Not fast, about 30 times per second (compared to bees, for example, at 300 beats per second).

 However, dragonflies have two sets of wings, so they don't have to beat them so fast.

 - A dragonfly can see all the way around itself, because its eyes have about 30,000 lenses.
 However, the human eye with

 only one lense can see more sharply, though only front and sides.

 - About 300 million years.
 Huge dragonflies, with wing spans up to 30 inches, were flying when dinosaurs roamed the earth.

 - Dragonflies start their life in water, therefore they are often found near water: ponds, lakes, canals, streams, rivers and swamps.
 Some dragonflies with a short larvae cycle (a few weeks) also can live in rain puddles.
 Since dragonflies are very good flyers they can sometimes be found a very long way from water.

-- Do dragonflies bite or sting?
+- Do dragonflies sting?

 - Do dragonflies migrate?